 What Makes a Good Mentor?

 While mentors should be experienced, not all experienced dentists make good mentors.
 Mentorship in dentistry takes more than just knowing how to get great margins on a crown prep.
-CDP mentor and clinician, Dr. Donald Lanning, is an excellent example of what makes a truly great dental mentor.
+CDP mentor and clinician, Dr. Donald Lanning is an excellent example of what makes a truly great dental mentor.
 His passion for helping others grow in their career extends beyond just dentists!
-“I love mentoring and assisting not just doctors but the practice staff [too],” he says.
+“I love mentoring and assisting not just doctors but the practice staff, too,” he says.

 As a previous blog post discussed, communication is vital to all aspects of a good dental practice.
 This is especially true when it comes to mentorship.
 An effective mentor must be a great communicator.
 They should also be able to adjust their communication style to match their mentee.
 A great mentorship match means the partnership “clicks.”
 Some people need copious, specific details to truly understand the concept.
 Some others do better when information comes with some humor.
 If you can find a mentor who gels with your preferred communication style, you may find it easier to approach them with questions and be more receptive to their guidance.

 A mentor is also not a babysitter.
 They’re not just there to hold your hand when things get tough.
 In fact, the best mentors are great at assessing your strengths and setting up constructive challenges to bolster your weaknesses.
-A mentor should ideally help you feel a little braver about doing intimidating things which you may otherwise try to avoid.
+A mentor should ideally help you feel a little braver about doing intimidating things that you may otherwise try to avoid.
 The best moments in mentorship come from the surge of accomplishment you will feel when you overcome a challenge together.

 How to Find Your Best Mentorship Match